We want you to be healthy and safe. This includes your physical, emotional and sexual health.

-You can get support with substance of alcohol or drug misuse from Open Road in Gillingham.
+You can get support with substance, alcohol or drug misuse from Open Road in Gillingham.

-You emotional wellbeing can affect other parts of your life.
-If you’re worried you can talk through your concerns with your Personal Advisor.
-They can help you to get you the support that you need.
+Your emotional wellbeing can affect other parts of your life.
+If you’re worried you can talk through your concerns with your personal advisor.
+They can help you to get you the support you need.

-Talking about your relationships openly with your Personal Adviser will help us know how much support you need to help you find and maintain healthy relationships.
+Talking about your relationships openly with your personal advisor will help us know how much support you need to help you find and maintain healthy relationships.

-If you have a disability, your Personal Adviser will try to learn about your disability to find you the best support.
+If you have a disability, your personal advisor will try to learn about your disability to find you the best support.

 The Looked After Children’s Nursing Team will support you until you turn 19.